anagha-google/composer2-basic-orchestration/02-prerequisites.md

 Once the environment is available (takes 30 minutes), browse through all the UIs of Cloud Composer as well as the Airflow UI.

-## 13. Clone this hands on lab's git repo
+## 13. Clone this hands-on-lab's git repo

 In cloud shell, clone the repo-
 ```